-If you hadn’t noticed, here at Evans Evans, we’re in the mood for sport.
-Last week, we wrote about the world’s most-watched single sporting event, The World Cup.
-And now, we’re diving into the history of the hugely anticipated, yearly rugby event – The Six Nations.
+If you haven’t noticed, we’re in the mood for sport here at Evans Evans.
+We also wrote about the world’s most-watched sporting event, The World Cup!
+And now, we’re diving into the history of the hugely anticipated yearly rugby event – The Six Nations.

 Origins of the Six Nations